DavidSebastian1/Proyect.Wallet/README.md

 # 🇬🇧 Hello!
-Welcome to my biggest personal project to date, created entirely from scratch
+Welcome to my first personal project to date, created entirely from scratch

   Simulates an online wallet where you can add and/or withdraw any amount of USD you want.
 You can also access the total USD in the wallet and compare its value with any currency in the world in real time using an API (for example, VES, COP, CNY, etc.).